Best Fish Finder: Comprehensive Reviews and Expert Buying Guide

 After testing this out, I decided “full-service” is what FS stands for, not Fishing System.

-The clarity of the 800×480 high-resolution, responsive touchscreen was outstanding.
+The clarity of the 800 x 480 high-resolution, responsive touchscreen was outstanding.
 It was easy to see and navigate the menus due to their minimalistic design, which makes it simple for the less tech-savvy anglers.

-I found several upsides to the Lowrance Elite FS while testing, but I also came across a few downsides, such as frustration when setting it up, lack of screen size options, and it’s pretty darn expensive.
+I found several upsides to the Lowrance Elite FS while testing, but I also came across a few downsides, such as my frustration when setting it up, the lack of screen size options, and its pretty darn high price.

 When I consider the features that come standard on the Elite FS, I can see why it’s so expensive, but that doesn’t mean I have to like it.